 Summer Couscous Salad

-- 6 ounces feta, sliced into small cubes
+- 6 ounces feta cheese cut into small cubes

 - 2 tablespoons extra virgin olive oil

-- Combine couscous, drizzle of olive oil and 1 cup of warm water in bowl.
-Allow to sit for 10-15 minutes until all liquid has absorbed.
-Break apart grains with fingers.
+- Combine the couscous, a drizzle of olive oil and 1 cup of warm water in a large mixing bowl.
+Allow mixture to sit for 10 to 15 minutes until all liquid has absorbed.
+Break apart grains with your fingers or a fork.